PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 graph mutation, pass order, argument policy, result schema, validation boundary, store entry, API, artifact, dependency, or TensorFlow boundary.
 No real-model conversion was repeated.

+## Terminal stabilization composite implementation

+`passes/terminal_stabilization_orchestration.py` now owns the final primary stabilization triple.
+Using the existing shared `ModelIRPassContext`, it runs indexed binary-layout convergence, static high-rank binary coalescing, and dynamic boundary-signature realignment in the original order.
+It forwards ModelIR to all three owners, forwards LayoutState only to high-rank binary coalescing, and returns the three original mappings unchanged as an ordered tuple.

+The lowerer now retains one `_final_terminal_stabilization_results` composite instead of three individual unconsumed result locals.
+The two raw lowerer compatibility wrappers remain available for independent callers, the safety- fallback convergence call remains unchanged, and terminal topology/layout validation and ModelIR finalization remain the immediate successors.
+The lowerer no longer imports the high-rank binary owner solely for this terminal site.

+Runtime coverage injects all three callbacks and proves ModelIR/LayoutState identity, exact call order, raw mapping object identity, and ordered tuple shape.
+Owner-aware structural coverage accounts for the remaining wrapper callers and each pass-module invocation.
+The composite remains outside the full phase-result store, which stays exactly 128 IDs and 128 owners.

+Final sequential validation under core-only `uv`:

+- focused context-owner runtime and structure contracts:
+  `3 passed in 0.54s`;
+- affected binary-convergence, high-rank-binary, boundary-signature, terminal-validation, shared-context, phase-store, and architecture
+  contracts: `390 passed in 18.66s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.74s`;
+- synthetic core runtime contracts: `55 passed in 0.93s`;
+- result contracts: `196 passed in 9.03s`;
+- phase-store capacity contracts: `2 passed in 0.52s`;
+- TensorFlow/tf-keras import blocking, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.64s`.

+No real-model conversion was repeated because this is a straight-line ownership move and dedicated runtime injection proves the complete terminal sequence, state identity, and raw result preservation.